diodechain/website/_posts/2019-10-03-Diode-Frequently-Asked-Questions.md

 *   Uncensorable websites that live in the Diode Network and are always reachable from everywhere.
 *   Decentralized Friend to Friend File sharing services
 *   Secure Network bridges and Blockchain controlled VPN, ([Blockchain Defined Networks BDN](https://diode.io/distributed-infrastructure/from-software-defined-networking-to-blockchain-defined-networking-19142/))

+**Q: What are some of the possible applications for small-scale agriculture projects?**

+There are lots of things you can do with agriculture.
+The most straightforward application would be monitoring connected devices over the Diode Network.
+So, if you setup greenhouse monitoring on your Pi, then you can use the Diode Network to monitor and control your device securely anywhere in the world.
+You can even use the Diode gateway at "yourname" .diode.link to showcase your solution to everybody, without needing a server.

+**Q: Would it be something that runs on the router or on the person's computer in the future?**

+Absolutely, it could be routers in the future.
+In fact, that is one of our use cases that we are currently developing.

+**Q: How are we different from other existing blockchain protocols in the Web3 ecosystem?**

+We are seeing a number of players in the ecosystem doing some great work developing frameworks to build blockchains.
+But Diode has a different approach.
+Diode is a blockchain which empowers developers to build data applications on top and build a better Internet.
+If you want to compare Diode with other existing projects, the closest would be dat-protocol, Ethereum-Swarm, and IPFS.

+The difference is, for instance, IPFS only works with pre-hashed files, so live-streaming and web conferencing for example, would not work.
+Diode, on the other hand, is a general network layer.
+It is designed to work for all kind of network applications.

 **Q: How do I get started with Diode Chain?**